 Secured vs. unsecured bad credit personal loans

-If you’re applying for personal loans with bad credit rating, you may have the option of either a secured or unsecured loan.
+If you’re applying for personal loans with bad credit rating, you may have the option of either a secured loan or unsecured loan.
 Don’t stress if you aren’t sure what the difference between the two is – we’ll explain it all.

 Cars and other vehicles back secured loans.
 If the borrower cannot repay their loan, the lender has the option of repossession.
 During repossession, the lender seizes the asset and sells it to recover their losses.
 At Monzi, we may be able to match you with lenders who can offer secured loans for bad credit borrowers up to $10,000.